Hamiltonian analysis for linearly acceleration-dependent Lagrangians

-This section follows, as close as possible, the notation in references~\cite{MironL,MironH,MironNoether}.
-We start this section by introducing a differentiable vector field $W^\mu$ along the curve $c$ at which the action~(\ref{eq:action}) takes place.
-We impose that the vector field $W^\mu$ is (at least locally) regular and satisfies the condition that the vector and its first derivatives vanish at the end-points of the action integral.
+This section follows closely the notation in references~\cite{MironL,MironH,MironNoether}.
+We start by introducing a differentiable vector field $W^\mu$ along the trajectory $c$ at which the action~(\ref{eq:action}) takes place.
+We impose that $W^\mu$ is (at least locally) regular and satisfies the condition that the vector and its first derivatives vanish at the end-points of such action.